chenyangyc/RTED/README.md

 4. **Type Constraint Inference** (Step 3)
 5. **Test Generation and Validation** (Step 4)

+For a quick start, steps 1–3 have been preprocessed and the resulting data are stored in the `data` folder.
+You can directly run test generation after setting up the benchmark and environment.

 ---

 ## Step 0: Benchmark Setup and Preprocessing